Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-Based on the PFPR transition matrix, we can preserve the underlying long-distance correlation on the feature level when performing a random walk on the combinatorial graph $\mathcal{G}$.
-Further, we aim to explore long-distance correlation on the topology level, so that these two aspects can be taken into account simultaneously.
-Previous work~\cite{klicpera_predict_2019, wu2019simplifying, klicpera_diffusion_2019} has considered node proximity based on the length of shortest path between nodes, that is, the fewer hops from $v_i$ to $v_j$, the higher proximity of $v_j$ to $v_i$.
-This however does not fully reflect the mutual relationship between nodes in the network.
+Based on the FPR transition matrix, we can preserve the underlying long-distance correlation on the feature level when performing a random walk on the combined graph $G_c$.
+Further, we aim to explore long-distance correlation on the topology level, such that these two aspects can be fused in a unified framework.
+Previous works~\cite{klicpera_predict_2019, wu2019simplifying, klicpera_diffusion_2019} have considered node proximity to reflect length of the shortest path between nodes, that is, the fewer hops from $v_i$ to $v_j$, the higher proximity of $v_j$ to $v_i$.
+This however does not fully reflect the mutual relationship between nodes in the network topology, especially in digraphs.
+Given the direct edge (or hierarchy), the distance between nodes is not only related with the steps between them, but also with the depth hierarchy of respective nodes.
 Thus, we define a measure of node proximity based on commute time.

-For two nodes $v_i$ and $v_j$, the hitting time $\mathcal{H}_{ij}$ is the expected steps it takes for a random walk to travel from $v_i$ to $v_j$, and the commute time between them $\mathcal{C}_{ij} = \mathcal{H}_{ij} + \mathcal{H}_{ji}$ is defined as the expected time it takes a random walk from $v_i$ to $v_j$ and then back to $v_i$.
-The dissimilarity between adjacent nodes leads to the heterophily of the graph, so we impose a stronger restriction on node proximity based on the commute times of the graph, i.e., if $v_i$ has a high probability of returning to itself via $v_j$ in a random walk, then $v_i$ and $v_j$ have high proximity.
-To preserve such proximity in the GNN model, we propose DiglacianGCN-CT, which defines the graph propagation matrix based on commute time.
+For two nodes $v_i$ and $v_j$, the hitting time $\mathcal{H}(i,j)$ is the expected steps it takes for a random walk to travel from $v_i$ to $v_j$, and the commute time between them $\mathcal{C}(i,j) = \mathcal{H}(i,j) + \mathcal{H}(j,i)$ is defined as the expected time it takes a random walk from $v_i$ to $v_j$ and then back to $v_i$.
+The significance lies in that if $v_i$ has a high probability of returning to itself via $v_j$ in a random walk, then $v_i$ and $v_j$ have high proximity.
+Since dissimilarity between adjacent nodes leads to the heterophily of the graph, we hence impose a stronger restriction on node proximity based on the commute time, such that nodes can sense distant nodes.
+To preserve such proximity in the GNN model, we propose DiL-GCN$_{CT}$, which defines the graph propagation matrix based on commute time.